arrlancore/mongoose-aggregate-helper/README.md

 - `config.collection`: The name of the collection to join.
 - `config.link`: An array with the local and foreign field names.
 - `config.select`: The fields to select from the joined collection.
+- `config.populate`: Default to `true` or can assign a string for the new object field name.
+- `config.preserveNullAndEmptyArrays`: To control unwinding (boolean)

 ### `match<U>(condition)`